Super Rugby: COVID-19: Regionalisation (2020–2021)

-The global COVID-19 pandemic caused the 2020 Super Rugby competition to be cut short.
+The COVID-19 pandemic caused the 2020 Super Rugby season competition to be cut short.
 As health concerns eased, other professional sports returned to play.
 The Super Rugby season was unable to be resumed, however, due to border restrictions and the need for teams to be placed into quarantine upon arrival in each country.
-This resulted in New Zealand Rugby and Rugby Australia forming their own Super Rugby tournaments starting in June and July respectively, so that their teams could compete domestically.
-South African Rugby subsequently launched its own domestic Super Rugby competition which started play in October 2020.
+This resulted in New Zealand Rugby and Rugby Australia forming their own domestic Super Rugby competitions starting in June and July 2020 respectively.
+Although both Australia and New Zealand's five franchise teams all played in their respective competitions, Rugby Australia had reportedly worked with the Japan-based Sunwolves on their potential involvement in the Super Rugby AU competition before eventually scratching the proposal as the COVID-19 regulations made it too difficult.
+South African Rugby subsequently launched its own domestic competition known as Super Rugby Unlocked, which started play in October 2020.